+FIGURE 11: MEDLEY RELAY (4 X 50M).

+Four competitors in turn swim a distance of 50m undertaking different tasks.
-With a dive start on an acoustic signal, the first competitor swims 50 m freestyle without fins.

-With a dive start after the first competitor touches the wall/edge, the second competitor swims 50 m freestyle with fins.

-With a dive start after the second competitor touches the wall/edge, the third competitor swims 50 m freestyle towing a rescue tube.
-The third competitor touches the turn wall/edge.

-The fourth competitor, in the water wearing fins with at least one hand on the turn wall/edge or starting block, dons the harness.
-The fourth competitor is not permitted to touch any part of the rescue tube harness, line or any part of the rescue tube, until the third competitor has touched the turning wall/edge.
-The third competitor, playing the role of "victim", holds the rescue tube and/or clip with both hands while being towed 50 m by the fourth competitor to the finish.

-(a) Both the fourth and the third competitor (victim) must leave from the turn wall/edge.
-The victim must be in contact with the rescue tube before passing the 10 m line.
-The line of the rescue tube must be fully extended beyond the 10 m line when the top of the "victim's" head crosses the 10 m line.
+- A. The first competitor: With a dive start on an acoustic signal, the first competitor swims 50m freestyle without fins - B. The second competitor: With a dive start after the first competitor touches the turning wall/edge, the second competitor swims 50m freestyle with fins.
+The second competitor does not need to surface before touching the turning wall/edge. - C. The third competitor: With a dive start after the second competitor touches the turning wall/edge, the third competitor swims 50m freestyle without fins towing a rescue tube.
+The third competitor touches the turning wall/edge. - D. The fourth competitor: The fourth competitor (with fins) is in the water with at least one hand in contact with turning wall/edge or starting block, dons the harness.
+The fourth competitor may make touch or grasp the rescue tube, its harness or line with one hand, before the third competitor has touched the turning wall/edge but must have at least one hand on the turning wall/edge or starting block until the third competitor touches the edge.
+The fourth competitor may push off the wall/edge with hand, arm, or feet. - E. The third competitor, playing the role of "victim", holds the rescue tube and/or clip with both hands while being towed 50m by the fourth competitor to the finish. - F. The victim must be in contact with the rescue tube before passing the 10m line.
+The line of the rescue tube must be fully extended beyond the 10m line when the top of the "victim's" head crosses the 10m line.